Blitz3r123/rtiperftest/srcDoc/command_line_parameters.rst

    For an introduction to the RTI durability model, see the Historical Data design pattern in the RTI Connext DDS Core Libraries Getting Started Guide.
-See also: Mechanisms for Achieving Information Durability and Persistence, Chapter 12, in the RTI Connext DDS Core Libraries User’s Manual.
+See also: Mechanisms for Achieving Information Durability and Persistence, Chapter 12, in the *RTI Connext DDS Core Libraries User’s Manual*.

+   ``PERSISTENT`` is not available when compiling against *RTI Connext DDS Micro*.

 -  ``-domain <ID>``